Prayers for the Assassin: Plot summary

 The book starts off during the second American Civil War with a Muslim soldier dying in 2017, at the battle of Newark.
 Flash forward to the Super Bowl in 2042 in Seattle, the capital of the new Islamic Republic, the majority of whose inhabitants have converted to Islam.
 The nation's culture is a fusion of traditional American and Islamic: the Super Bowl is still played, but the cheerleaders are sword-wielding men and the participants break at half-time for afternoon prayers.

 As the story opens, the country is facing a crisis, with competing political and religious factions threatening to destroy the fragile peace that exists within the Islamic States of America.
 At the same time, behind the scenes, a messianic figure known as the Wise Old One contrives to seize power for himself, and fulfill the ancient prophecy of the restoration of the Caliphate.

 The story's protagonist is Rakkim Epps, a Muslim and ex-Fedayeen shadow warrior.
 Epps must risk everything to save the life of Sarah Dougan, the young historian he loves.

 It becomes known that it was in fact Muslim extremists who launched the attacks, including the dirty bomb in Mecca.
 A fourth, more powerful bomb (later found in China) was scheduled for detonation but the small group of Muslim extremists assigned the task succumbed to radiation poisoning before it could be put into play.

 Once the truth was exposed, the parties stepped back from the brink and sought to find a common ground from which to start a more trusting, more open-minded dialog.
 Thomas "Redbeard" Dougan, Sarah's uncle, dies in the aftermath.

 At the epilogue, Rakkim is in a mosque, performing his salat, or ritual prayer.
 There is a final showdown between Darwin, the "evil" assassin and Rakkim, with both of them almost dying.
 Rakkim finishes the showdown by killing Darwin with a knife throw to the face, but the rest of the ending sets up the conditions for the sequel.

+There are two sequels, equally powerful: